dallen466/UNT-2025/README.md

 _This file in Demond Allen's repository is used to demonstrate abilities of LaTeX and Markdown_

 ## Overview
-This file focuses on the physics of a rigid pendulum in an unspecified enviroment
+This file focuses on the physics of a rigid pendulum. _assuming earth gravity, in a frictionless vaccuum to understand basic physics_
+- simple harmonic motion
+- between $\pm 90^{\circ}$

-  - here is an example of the rigid pendulum on [desmos](https://www.desmos.com/calculator)
+here is an example of the rigid pendulum via [desmos](https://www.desmos.com/calculator/ac4jri9bta)

-### What to expect from this rigid pendulum setup?
+### What to expect from this rigid pendulum setup if the frequency of the drive is much higher or much lower than the natural frequency ($\omega = \sqrt{\frac{g}{L}}$) of the pendulum nd the amplitude is small compared to the size of the pendulum?
-- Make strong statements about forces, torque, potential/kinetic energy
+  - The pendulum frequency

-### What if the pivot point is slightly displaced?
+### What if the pendulum is slightly displaced and pivot point moves abruptly?
-  - freqeuncy
-  - read
-  - read
+  - the displacment angle is directly effected by the moving pivot point

-### Orientation over the pivot point results in...?
+### What if the pendulum is oriented above the pivot point and the pivot point falls?
    - Which way would sway?
-  - What happens to that frequency
-  - te

-#### What to remember about our pendulum
-  - need to remind ourselves about polar coordinates
-  - simple harmonic motion
-  - between $\pm 90^{\circ}$?
-  - mass, time, length, meters
+   -
+ ##### footnotes
+ commit history